L_LTIMGCOR_API L_INT L_Keystone(pBitmap, pPoints, pOutBitmap)

 Frequently, images captured by portable devices are distorted because they are projected onto a surface at an angle.
 Vertical lines become slanted, etc. The L_Keystone function maps a polygon to a rectangle (an inverse perspective transformation), and can be used to correct the perspective of such images.

-The input pPoints should contain 4 polygon points.
+pPoints should contain 4 polygon points.
 These points will become the corners of the rectangle and the rest of the pixels are shifted accordingly.

 This function can only process entire images.
 It does not support regions.